Markus Kellermann Founder & CEO

 How to Evaluate Conversation Intelligence Tools

-If you're considering adding conversation intelligence to your stack, here's the framework I'd use:
+If you're considering adding one of these tools to your stack, here's the framework I'd use:

 1. How is audio captured?

-Some tools join meetings as a visible bot — "Gong Notetaker has joined."
+Some tools join meetings as a visible bot.
+You've seen the "Gong Notetaker has joined" notification.
 Others record locally.
 This matters: in sales calls, a recording bot can create friction with prospects.
 With Convo's bot-free approach, the prospect never knows the call is being analyzed.

 2. What analysis do you actually get?